gwynnemonahan/memoir/internalConversations/dialogue.md

 **Defense**: What specifically?

-**Me**, r_eaches for phone, opens Gmail app, switches to work account, scrolls to message, opens and reads aloud_: You gave the contributors all the credit, but failed to keep any for yourself — this blog wouldn’t be the success it is without your dedication and leadership.
+**Me**, _reaches for phone, opens Gmail app, switches to work account, scrolls to message, opens and reads aloud_: You gave the contributors all the credit, but failed to keep any for yourself — this blog wouldn’t be the success it is without your dedication and leadership.
 Kudos!
 All the best.

 **Defense**: But you think you’re just doing your job, and aren't really dedicated and certainly not leading.